Em1tt/ametrine.host/README.md

 ## Credits
 The entirety of **Amethyst** is maintained by:
-  1. Em1t, CEO & frontend
+* Em1t - CEO & frontend
-  2. b1tt, backend
+* b1tt - backend
-  3. kopolomo03, investing
+* kopolomo03 - investing
-  4. Bekah, managing finances & advertising
+* Bekah - managing finances & advertising

 © Amethyst.host | Distribution / Modification of our software is prohibited.